akhealth/EIS-Modernization/how-we-work.md

 * Interview notes will be anonymized, lead researcher will be the keeper of the key (Joan Smith = Participant 1).
 * The full product team needs to understand the expectation for privacy around research materials.
 * Anonymized raw notes will be available to the small product team doing the work, but not beyond.
-* Synthesized notes and conclusions (still anonymous) can be shared publicly, including on VSTS/GitHub as they are fully decontextualized.
+* Synthesized notes and conclusions (still anonymous) can be shared publicly, including on Azure DevOps/GitHub as they are fully decontextualized.
 * Non-researchers on the product team can and should be involved with research.
 * Only research facilitators/observers can be included in synthesis.
 * We will inform research participants of these matters at the beginning of research sessions and ask for their consent.
 See [Research Participant Agreement](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/assets/Design_Research_Participant_Agreement_ARIES.pdf).